iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.5/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 3 reviews"/>
 </p>

+> Do u have to keep your data on ??<br> :date: __2021-01-03 05:39:19__

+> The app should turn on Bluetooth automatically when the phone disconnects from a (home) WiFi.
+Turning on Bluetooth when leaving the house is an irritant, as is having it on all the time.<br> :date: __2021-01-02 14:28:46__

+> I love the idea of a COVID alert app, but this app has been out for months and there's still no reporting for BC.<br> :date: __2020-12-29 03:33:49__

 > New here .. what if the person with covid doesn't have the app or even makes a report can you not do it automatically when the tests are done..?<br> :date: __2020-12-23 16:00:37__